Hand Feeding Baby Seraphim

 A winning dance, apparently.
 The Seraph cock with daytime nest duties.

 If you purchase a single pair, they may essentially be strangers to each other, and it will take a few days for them to settle into their new home.
 They will explore it carefully, as they are quite inquisitive little creatures.
-Very quickly they (almost always) will be bonded and be looking for a nest site, so if you intend to control the location of the breeding area in the loft, be prepared to place a nest bowl or box within a week of the pair’s arrival, or they’ll pick their own spot someplace and begin building a nest on a secluded portion of a ledge.
+Very quickly they (almost always) will be bonded and be looking for a nest site, so if you intend to control the location of the breeding area in the loft, be prepared to place a nest bowl, box, or breeding cage within a week of the pair’s arrival, or they’ll pick their own spot someplace and begin building a nest on a secluded portion of a ledge.
 Also be sure there is plenty of grit and oyster shell calcium available at this time during the breeding cycle, and that you are using a high protein breeder mix for feed, at least 18% with added peas and safflower throughout the entire time period.

 About this time, you may notice some other behaviors.
 The cock will stay beside the hen closely, no matter what is going on in the loft.
 At feeding time, he will chase her around, pecking lightly but urgently at her back, barely letting her eat.
 He will aggressively chase any other suitors away from the hen.
 The hen will start taking more calcium.
 The pair will begin to spend more time away from the prepared nest and the rest of the flock, seeking a space of solitude where they cannot be interrupted.
 They will find a secluded place on a ledge or in a corner on the floor.
 Here there will be a lot of billing and posturing.
 The cock will walk repeatedly around the hen.
 The hen may crouch intermittently, flicking her wing lightly on one side.
 At some point, the cock will stand tall, turn his head, and reach over his back and repeatedly comb one of his long primary flight feathers.
 This is the sign that mating is desired and about to occur.
 Critically, though, the hen has to respond with precisely the same combing motion, or the invitation to mate will be deemed a failure by the cock, and he’ll once again begin walking around the hen, bowing and cooing and attempting to get her in the mood.
 When the hen responds back to the cock with the same head over the back combing motion, they will alternate the motion back and forth for a few seconds, and then the hen will abruptly crouch very low to the ground, head down and tail slightly up.
 This is the invitation to mount (tread) that the cock has been waiting for.
 He will carefully step up, and with a brief flapping of wings touch his cloacal opening to hers, and the deed will be done.
 He will then prance around like the king of the universe while she first puffs up and shakes out her feathers (much like straightening a dress, comically).
 The cock will then loudly fly up to the nest, wings popping against each other, and the hen will follow.
 A few such matings will occur in the days leading up to egg laying.